playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-derived-values/index.md

 Instead of using `ref` to construct a set of variables, then re-initializing the values once we `watch` a `prop`, we can simply tell Vue to do that same process for us using `computed` props.

-Vue is able to ✨ magically ✨ detect what data inside of the `computed` function is dynamic, just like `watchEffect`.
+Vue is able to ✨ magically ✨ detect what data inside the `computed` function is dynamic, just like `watchEffect`.
 When this dynamic data is changed, it will automatically re-initialize the variable it's assigned to with a new value returned from the inner function.

 These `computed` props are then accessible in the same way a `data` property is, both from the template and from Vue's `<script>` alike.

 <!-- tabs:end -->

-# Non-Prop Derived Values
+# Non-Prop Derived Values {#non-derived-vals}

-While we've primarily used component inputs to demonstrate derived values today, both of the methods we've utilized thus far work for the internal component state as well as inputs.
+While we've primarily used component inputs to demonstrate derived values today, both of the methods we've used thus far work for the internal component state and inputs.

 Let's say that we have a piece of state called `number` in our component and want to display the doubled value of this property without passing this state to a new component: